-Using a website as your marketing tool has been a go-to for businesses for more than 20 years, but now more than ever, having a good website vs. one that just exists is practically a necessity for any hemp or cannabis business (or really any start-up).
-It’s easy to build and put up a mediocre website, but what does that effort really get you?
+Using a website as your marketing tool has been a business go-to for over 20 years.
+Now more than ever, having a good website vs. one existing is necessary for any hemp or cannabis business (or any start-up).
+It’s easy to build and put up a mediocre website, but what does that effort get you?

-Simply having a website does get your foot in the door, but that may be all it gets you.
-You need to frequently and consistently write, create, video, or design new cannabis- or hemp-based content for your site on a weekly basis in order to stay ahead of the competition.
+Having a website does get your foot in the door, but that may be all it gets you.
+You need to frequently and consistently write, create, video, or design new cannabis- or hemp-based content for your site every week to stay ahead of the competition.
 Hire a cannabis content creator or social media influencer to help you build if you don’t have the time!

 #2 You’re on an old, slow platform or have no mobile support

 Yes, it’s possible to be falling behind even with a well-thought-out and well-executed cannabis content campaign!
-Technology moves fast, and so does people’s expectations.
-If your website is slow, buggy, broken on mobile, or just functioning improperly, your visitors will move on quickly.
-Start-up businesses often buy into low monthly payments or starter web packages, but these low-value products are often made for wide audiences (not cannabis or hemp) and come with a lot of bloat and unnecessary bells and whistles.
+Technology moves fast, and so do people’s expectations.
+If your website is slow, buggy, broken on mobile, or malfunctioning, your visitors will move on quickly.
+Start-up businesses often buy into low monthly payments or starter web packages.
+Still, these low-value products are usually made for broad audiences (not cannabis or hemp) and come with many bloats and unnecessary bells and whistles.

-Working with a professional cannabis or hemp website creator can not only take that job out of your busy entrepreneur hands, but it can also help you optimize your site to flow better for your visitors and render better results on search engines and for mobile devices which are a huge part of the marketplace.
+Working with a professional cannabis or hemp website creator can not only take that job out of your busy entrepreneur’s hands, but it can also help you optimize your site to flow better for your visitors and render better results on search engines and for mobile devices which are a massive part of the marketplace.

 #3 You’ve let your blog or your menus get outdated

-In an industry that moves as fast as cannabis and hemp, content and product menus are easy to lose track of.
-However, if you’re not keeping your content up to date, it’s common for visitors to assume you’re no longer in business or simply don’t carry what they’re looking for.
+In an industry that moves as fast as cannabis, content and product menus are easy to lose track of.
+However, if you’re not keeping your content up to date, it’s common for visitors to assume you’re no longer in business or don’t carry what they’re looking for.